manamiueda1/SE3InstructorNotes/React/CreateReactAppNotes.md

 importing React in js file-> allows us to write JSX: html like syntax

 Importing ReactDOM in js file -> Allows React to interact with the DOM.
-It connects App component with he DOM (html file)
+It connects App component with the DOM (html file)

 What are node modules -> where npm modules are saved.
 If you open node_modules , you should see a folder named react , which contains the code that makes React run.